mbenke/lucretia/README.md

-# Lucretia

-*A type-checker for Python and an intermediate language*
+# Lucretia: A type-checker for Python

-## About

-An aim is to type-check as much as possible from Python code.
 We use an intermediate abstract language called `Lucretia` to which Python code is (will be) compilled.

-## Installing package
+## How to run
+### Install
 ~~~~ {.bash}
 $ cabal install
 ~~~~

-## Running Lucretia interpreter
+### Run Lucretia interpreter

 ~~~~ {.bash}
 $ ./lucre_interpreter < LUCRETIA_SOURCE_FILE
 ~~~~

-## Running tests
+### Run tests

 ~~~~ {.bash}
 $ cabal tests
 ~~~~

-## Type-checker documentation
+## Documentation

-[Documentation](dist/doc/html/lucretia/index.html) is describing how the implementation of the Type Checker is connected with the theory describing the type-checker in the white paper (to be published).
+[Documentation](dist/doc/html/lucretia/index.html) is describing how the implementation is connected with the theory from the white paper about Lucretia (to be published).

-To compile this documentation, run:
+To compile the documentation, run:

 ~~~~ {.bash}
 $ cabal haddock --hyperlink-source
 ~~~~